leftmove/wallstreetlocal/README.md

 The production build is made for running at scale, so you may want to do the following things:

-- Either run Grafana or remove telemetry altogether (reccomended for self-hosting).
 - Run on only one worker
 - Map all docker ports to `localhost`